Camp Ondessonk has a wide variety of facilities & event meeting spaces to choose from. Reserve your spot today!

 FOURNIE LODGE – LORETTO UNIT

-Three room suite floorplan: Two bedrooms, great room with fireplace, convertible sofa bed in great room, one bathroom, open floor plan kitchen, large deck, and campfire area (ADA accessible).
+Loretto Unit: Three room suite floorplan: Two bedrooms, one bathroom, great room with fireplace, open floor plan kitchen, large deck, and campfire area (ADA accessible).
 Can hold up to 4 guests.

 EVENT MEETING SPACES: